pkrampage/todo-list/README.md

 ## A Bottom-Up Guide by Gemini 2.5 Flash

-Building a To-Do List is an excellent project for solidifying your vanilla JavaScript skills, especially around CRUD (Create, Read, Update, Delete) operations.
-This guide will walk you through the logic, necessary tools, and functions in a bottom-up manner, without providing specific code.
+Building a To-Do List is an excellent project for solidifying vanilla JavaScript skills, especially around CRUD (Create, Read, Update, Delete) operations.
+This guide will walkthrough the logic, necessary tools, and functions in a bottom-up manner, without providing specific code.

 ---